sentubiswas013/Javascript/code/question-02.md

  code"use strict";
 x = 10; // Throws an error because x is not declared
 ```

-### 3\. **What is the JavaScript event loop, and how does it affect performance?**

-The **event loop** is a mechanism that handles the execution of multiple pieces of code in JavaScript.
-JavaScript is single-threaded, meaning it executes code line-by-line in one thread.
-The event loop ensures that tasks are executed asynchronously by managing the call stack and the event queue.

-* **Call Stack**: The call stack contains functions that are currently being executed.
-* **Event Queue**: When asynchronous operations (like timers or HTTP requests) complete, their callbacks are placed in the event queue.
-* **Event Loop**: The event loop checks if the call stack is empty, and if it is, it moves tasks from the event queue to the call stack.

-**Impact on performance**:

-* Asynchronous code (e.g., setTimeout, AJAX, Promises) does not block the main thread.
-However, if there are too many tasks in the event queue or long-running operations on the call stack, it can delay the execution of further tasks and cause performance issues like UI freezes.

 ### 3\. **How would you implement inheritance in JavaScript (both classical and prototypal)?**